PaulBratslavsky/strapi-5-next-blog-post/README.md

 ![Strapi Components](/images/015-strapi-components.png)

-I am going to name in `testimonial` and add create a `blocks` category.
+I will name it `testimonial` and create a `blocks` category.

-Now let's click on the `Continue` button and add our first fields.
+Now, click the `Continue` button and add our first fields.

 I am going to add the following fields: